How To Calculate Hours Worked? (Formulas and Examples)

 Step 4.
 Subtract the Start Time From the End Time

-To calculate total hours, subtract the time the person clocked in from when they clocked out.
+To calculate total work hours, subtract the time the person clocked in from when they clocked out.

 Step 5: Subtract Unpaid Breaks and Lunches

-Breaks and lunches are typically unpaid and need to be subtracted from the total hours worked.
-Ensuring accurate deduction of break times helps calculate net hours worked.
+Breaks and lunches are typically unpaid and must be subtracted from the total hours worked.
+Ensuring accurate break time deduction helps calculate net hours worked.

 • Example 1: The employee takes a 30-minute lunch break at 12:30 PM.